johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/2017-03-07-an-american-walking-in-britain/index.md

 There are plenty of books extolling the pleasures of walking in Britain.
 [The National Trails of England, Scotland and Wales](http://www.paddydillon.co.uk/guidebook/the-national-trails/) by Paddy Dillon provides a modern overview of each of the national trails with pictures, text, and a map to orient you.
-A book which is significant for me is [The National Trust Book of Long Walks in England, Scotland and Wales](The National Trust Book of Long Walks in England, Scotland and Wales) by Adam Nicolson with photographs by Charlie Waite.
+A book which is significant for me is [The National Trust Book of Long Walks in England, Scotland and Wales](https://www.amazon.com/National-Trust-Walks-England-Scotland/dp/0517545098) by Adam Nicolson with photographs by Charlie Waite.
 This
 book was my introduction to the long distance trails in Britain.
-After stumbling on the existence of the Pennine Way in 1997, I wanted to know more and found the National Trust book in the New Haven Public Library after I returned home.
+After stumbling on the existence of the Pennine Way in 1997, I wanted to know more and found the Nicolson book in the New Haven Public Library after I returned home.
+(A couple of years ago I bought a used copy from Amazon.)

 I'll leave it to Julia Bradbury and the authors of these books to wax lyrical about the glories of British walking.
 In these notes